Skanderborg railway station

 Skanderborg railway station (Skanderborg Station or Skanderborg Banegård) is a railway station serving the town of Skanderborg in East Jutland, Denmark.

-The station is located on the Fredericia-Aarhus railway line from Fredericia to Aarhus and is the eastern terminus of the Skanderborg-Skjern railway line from Skanderborg to Skjern.
+The station is located on the Fredericia–Aarhus railway line from Fredericia to Aarhus and is the eastern terminus of the Skanderborg–Skjern railway line from Skanderborg to Skjern.
 It offers direct InterCity services to Copenhagen, Hamburg, Aarhus and Aalborg as well as regional train services to Aarhus, Fredericia, Esbjerg, Herning, Skjern and Struer.
-The train services are operated by DSB and Arriva.
+The train services are operated by DSB and GoCollective.

 History

-Skanderborg station was opened in 1868 with the opening of the Fredericia-Aarhus railway line from Fredericia to Aarhus.
-In 1871, Skanderborg station also became the eastern terminus of the Skanderborg-Skjern railway line.
+Skanderborg station was opened in 1868 with the opening of the Fredericia–Aarhus railway line from Fredericia to Aarhus.
+In 1871, Skanderborg station also became the eastern terminus of the Skanderborg–Skjern railway line.

 Operations

-The train services are operated by DSB and Arriva.
+The train services are operated by DSB and GoCollective.
 The station offers direct InterCity services to Copenhagen, Flensburg, Aarhus and Aalborg as well as regional train services to Aarhus, Fredericia, Esbjerg, Herning, Skjern and Struer.

+Cultural references

+In literature

+Skanderborg station is the setting for the famous poem Rejseminder by the Danish Neo-romantic poet Sophus Claussen (1865–1931).
+Published in 1899, the poem describes a meeting at Skanderborg station.